 Black history find-a-word puzzles

-Brandi from the blog Mama Knows It All created free printables that help familiarize kids with influential people, events, and inventions in Black history.
-Use them as-is for older kids or customize the idea to suit little kids.
+Brandi from the blog Mama Knows It All created free printables that help familiarize children with influential people, events, and inventions in Black history.
+Use them as-is for older children or customize the idea to suit younger ages.

-For example, while kids search for and find words, use the opportunity to teach them about the Black history figures featured in the puzzle.
+For example, while children search for and find words, use the opportunity to teach them about the Black history figures featured in the puzzle.

 Cook traditional African American recipes